assyrianic/Tagha/tagha_documentation/ISA.md

 Tagha's Calling convention is consistent for both bytecode and native C or (C++) functions.

 Arguments 1 to 8 are stored in registers `semkath` to `taw` while any further arguments are dumped to the stack.

+For native C(++) functions, more than 8 parameters will require ALL parameters to be dumped to the stack.
+Only 8 OR LESS can be passed by registers.